serggasp/comp6741/docs/index.md

 2. What are the prerequisites?

     You should have done [COMP3121/9101](https://www.handbook.unsw.edu.au/undergraduate/courses/2024/COMP3121) or the extended version of that course, [COMP3821/9801](https://www.handbook.unsw.edu.au/undergraduate/courses/2024/COMP3821).
 The prerequisite knowledge is further detailed in [this pdf](./prereq.pdf).

+3. How is the course taught?

+    The course is taught in a flipped-classroom style.
+    Lectures are pre-recorded.
+    During the lecture time slots, we solve tutorial-style exercise sheets, review lecture material that is useful to solve these exercises, explore various approaches to solve (or fail to solve) the exercises, and answer questions about the lecture material.

 # Hall of fame

+The course has attracted extremely smart and dedicated students over the years.
+The best performers have demonstrated exceptional problem-solving abilities, a mastery of advanced algorithmic techniques for challenging computational problems, and a deep understanding of the analysis of algorithms and the complexity of computational problems.
+The top 3 students in each offering are listed below.

 | Year | Top students |
 |:-----|:-------------|